krishaamer/green-filter-research/research/literature/ai.md

 | Vicuna   |          |           | Open Source   | https://vicuna.lmsys.org/ |

 -   The advances in the capabilities of large AI model mean we’ve reached a point, where it’s possible to achieve UI and UX which previously was science fiction.
--   There’s early evidence it’s possible to assess the quality of LLM output in a transparent way (Liang et al. (2022))
+-   Liang et al. (2022): There’s early evidence it’s possible to assess the quality of LLM output in a transparent way.
 -   OpenAI provides AI-as-a-service through its APIs, allowing developer to build custom user interfaces (UI) to serve their specific customer needs.
 For example Snapchat’s “My AI” virtual friend help people write faster with the app helping users with predictive text completion.
 Teams at AI-hackathons have produced interfaces for problems as diverse as humanitarian crises communication, briefing generation, code-completion, and many others. https://twitter.com/nonmayorpete/status/1633174219063439360
 -   AI generated content is not neutral but has a certain aesthetic: https://twitter.com/bildoperationen/status/1633082030178050048
 -   The current generation of LLMs such as GTP3 by OpenAI are massive monolithic models requiring large amounts of computing power for training to offer *multi-modal* capabilities across diverse domains of knowledge.